crispab/crisp-dna/_docs/index.md

 * Open-sourcing it is a fun social experiment, we're curious about what's going to happen :o)
 * By making our model public, we're more likely to keep it up-to-date and improve it as we learn.
 * The model has helped us be happy and make a positive impact in the world, and publishing it may help others do the same.
-* Putting it on GitHub makes it easier for others to clone it, and for us to follow up on how the model evolves and spreads.
+* Putting it on GitHub makes it easier for others to clone and evolve the model, and we can learn from that.

 # Contents